gabrielkeep/building-a-transformer/README.md

 # building-a-transformer
-In this repository I'm creating a transformer from scrath
+In this repository I'm creating a transformer from scratch